Different than other PPV fans

-For other fans to blow over stairs and other obstacles, they may need to be propped up with other objects or tipped far enough that it can activate the engine oil alert feature and shut them down in the middle of ventilation.
+For other fans to blow over stairs and other obstacles, they may need to be propped up with other objects or tipped far enough, which can activate the engine oil alert feature and shut them down in the middle of ventilation.

 With Ventry Fans, legs elevate the air stream over obstacles near the door (like stairs), reducing any additional angle they’d need to then be tipped.

 The higher/raised position of Ventry Fans aims their air most squarely at the entrance so a door seal or entrainment through the entry is much easier to establish.
 Whether you subscribe to the conventional Cone of Air / Door Seal or Straight Stream Airflow concepts, if the fan is properly positioned, entrainment is happening and it increases air flow.
 Being closer to parallel with the ground, Ventry Fans’ air stream momentum is preserved through less shadowing of the ground, driving more fresh air deep into the structure, bouncing less off the ceiling, and reducing disturbance of the thermal balance (stirring of the smoke).

 We do a lot of engineering and design work on our propellers to create a uniform, tight air stream.
 You may see the concept mentioned elsewhere as brand new technology (air straighteners, turbo ventilators, power stream, pow-air technology, Laminar Air Flow or LAF, StreamShaper...), but Ventry Fans have always had a very narrow air stream due to the propellers’ shapes.